mott-lab/ReVoicer/README.md

 5. Annotated text is highlighted in the PDF in a color matching the comment type.
 Click a highlight to jump to that note in the side panel; click a note in the panel to scroll the PDF to its passage.

+Zoom with the toolbar buttons or `Ctrl/Cmd + scroll wheel` (anchored at the cursor).
+A status light in the toolbar's top-right corner shows what the app is doing at any moment: blinking red while recording, yellow while transcribing or waiting on the LLM, green when idle.
+Errors still appear as toast messages with a suggested fix.

 ### Asking Questions